decision-labs/spacialdb-devcenter/pages/Instant-Map.md

 ## View the data.

-Click "Add a PostGIS layer" button and you can connect to your new database
+Click **Add a PostGIS layer** button and you can connect to your new database.